 The Silk Road information and shared experiences, can help you to be better prepared and able to make some of these journeys yourself, without so much complexity – keep it simple, the true Moto exploring free-spirited adventure way.
 Steve Hotson – Motoexplorer

-The KAZAK-SILK-RALLY overland – go freely anytime to suit your own plans, schedule and ideas.
+The KAZAK-SILK-ROAD overland – go freely anytime to suit your own plans, schedule and ideas.

 You are welcome to use our custom route planning which shares my own routes and years of experience with you.

-see: KAZAK SILK RALLY travel overland to Kazakhstan
+see: KAZAK SILK ROAD travel overland to Kazakhstan

 Overland expedition stages